-Alex Rodriguez just turned 40 and somehow is enjoying his best baseball in years.
-No one saw this coming.
-And we could think of no better time to revisit a piece we posted two years ago, when things looked much bleaker for the nothing-if-not-enigmatic slugger.
-Happy birthday, Alex!
+Having enjoyed his best baseball in years last season, Alex Rodriguez, 40, begins his 22nd major-league season today as the Yankees face the Astros.
+A few years ago, no one could have seen this coming.
+And so we could think of no better time to revisit a piece we posted a few years ago, when things looked much bleaker for the nothing-if-not-enigmatic slugger.
+Heckuva career, Al.

 Let’s face it: the “crimes” of Alex Rodriguez aren’t true felonies.
 In a time when athletes engage in drunk driving, dog fighting and spousal abuse, his most lawless offense is a little illegal high-stakes poker.
 That said, no jock has proved to be so annoying, for such an extended period of time, that it’s physically impossible not to despise him.